Dora (Dora the Explorer)

-Dora Márquez is the titular character and protagonist of the children's animated television series and multimedia franchise of the same name.
+Dora Márquez is the titular character of the children's animated television series and multimedia franchise of the same name.

 Depiction

 Earlier versions

 Dora was originally created to help teach Spanish to primary schoolers.
 As time went on, she was depicted on live shows in theatres, stadiums, and halls, originally as a bunny that lived in the woods, but later in production as a Latina girl.

 Animated versions

 Kathleen Herles was the original voice of Dora.

 As a child 7-8 years old in Dora the Explorer (2000), she is portrayed as a multilingual educator who likes sports, family, exploring the world, and her friends Boots, Backpack, Map, Isa, Benny, and Tico.
-Dora also has two cousins named Diego Márquez, and his sister, Alicia Márquez, with whom she sometimes has adventures with them.
+Dora also has two cousins named Diego Márquez, and his sister, Alicia Márquez, with whom she sometimes has adventures.
 As a 10-year-old in Dora and Friends: Into the City!
 (2014), she is portrayed as a compassionate leader and role model, who has multiple dynamic peer relationships.